 Involuntary manslaughter generally leads to a felony conviction which may be punished by a term of imprisonment for two, three, or four years in county jail or state prison.
 The state may consider the defendant's prior or current felony conviction record when determining the defendant's punishment.

 See Involuntary Manslaughter Penalties and Sentencing for more general information.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Protect Your Rights: Contact a California Criminal Defense Attorney

-There are very fine distinctions between murder and voluntary and involuntary manslaughter that can make an enormous difference in the punishment meted out by the court.
+There are very fine distinctions between murder, voluntary, and involuntary manslaughter that can make an enormous difference in the punishment meted out by the court.
 A lawyer can help you argue for reduced charges or help develop a defense to reduce or eliminate your liability.
 Contact a competent, local criminal defense attorney and learn how they can protect your interests.